openvstorage/kinetic-ocaml-client/README.md

 Kinetic OCaml Client
 ====================
 This is an OCaml client for [Seagate's Kinetic drives](https://developers.seagate.com/display/KV/Kinetic+Open+Storage+Documentation+Wiki).
 Currently, it uses protocol version 3.0.6.
 This is corresponds with version 0.8.0.3 of the Java Simulator.

 Todo:
-- [ ] support 3.X protocol
+- [X] support 3.X protocol
 - [ ] use 4.0.2 Bytes iso strings for buffers (depends on piqi)
 - [X] opam installable
-- [X] publish on opam repo
+- [ ] publish 0.0.3 on opam repo

 Installation
 ============